LagoLunatic/dsvrandom/README.txt

 Villagers: Randomizes where villagers are located (OoE only).
 Weapon Synthesis: Randomizes which items Yoko can synthesize (DoS only).
 Enemy Stats: Randomizes enemy stats.
+Starting Items: Starts you out with 3 random extra items and 3 random extra skills.

 There are also some buggy, experimental options:
 Players: Randomizes player graphics and movement stats.